Risk and Compliance Solutions

 Effective compliance programs are grounded in risk assessment — a systematic analysis of the threats, vulnerabilities, and potential impacts that determine which controls are most important and where investment should be concentrated.
 Quantum Opal's risk assessment methodology covers five risk domains:

-- Vendor and third-party risk: Assessment of the compliance posture of vendors, contractors, and partners who access organizational systems or data.
-Third-party risk has become a primary attack vector and a specific assessment requirement under CMMC, HIPAA, and most enterprise security frameworks.
+• Vendor and third-party risk: Assessment of the compliance posture of vendors, contractors, and partners who access organizational systems or data.
+Third-party risk has become a primary attack vector and a specific assessment requirement under SOC 2, HIPAA, and most enterprise security frameworks.

-FISMA compliance requires agencies to maintain a current system inventory, categorize systems using FIPS 199, implement appropriate NIST SP 800-53 controls, conduct annual security assessments, and maintain continuous monitoring programs.
-The annual FISMA assessment is not a one-time event — it evaluates the maturity and consistency of ongoing security practices, and assessors have become increasingly sophisticated at distinguishing genuine program maturity from assessment-cycle compliance theater.
+SOC 2 Type II requires enterprises to maintain a current system inventory, define their trust services criteria scope, implement appropriate NIST 800-53-aligned controls, undergo annual independent assessment, and maintain continuous control monitoring.
+A SOC 2 Type II audit is not a one-time event — it evaluates the maturity and consistency of ongoing security practices over a 6–12 month observation window, and auditors have become increasingly sophisticated at distinguishing genuine program maturity from assessment-cycle compliance theater.

-The most common CMMC gap is CUI boundary definition — organizations that cannot demonstrate a documented, enforced boundary around CUI handling will not pass a Level 2 assessment regardless of their control implementation quality.
-Quantum Opal's CMMC readiness work begins with CUI identification and boundary definition, which requires dark data discovery capability to execute accurately.
+The most common gap in NIST 800-171 / CUI programs is boundary definition — organizations that cannot demonstrate a documented, enforced boundary around CUI handling fail audits regardless of their control implementation quality.
+Quantum Opal's NIST 800-171 / CUI readiness work begins with CUI identification and boundary definition, using AI-powered data scanning and analysis to map sensitive data across your environment accurately.

 Commercial Compliance Frameworks